Relationships and sex education: your FAQs answered

-Which schools will the new RSE legislation apply to?
+Which schools does RSE legislation apply to?

-What type of language will be used?
+What type of language is used?

 "In an age-appropriate way, schools will cover how to treat each other with kindness, consideration, and respect.
 By the end of primary school, pupils will have been taught content on families and people who care for them, caring friendships, respectful relationships, online relationships and being safe," says Catherine.

 Understanding more about respectful relationships is also believed to affect how we manage stress and conflict.

 Why are schools involved in this type of education?